learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 Circle (Point 39.0 44.0) 10.0
 ```

-If we don't want to deal directly with points, we can make some auxilliary functions that create shapes of some size at the zero coordinates and then nudge those.
+If we don't want to deal directly with points, we can make some auxiliary functions that create shapes of some size at the zero coordinates and then nudge those.

 ```{.haskell:hs}
 baseCircle :: Float -> Shape